reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/Yaloo_Collaboration/README.md

 - **Engines:** Unity · Unreal Engine 5
 - **Software:** Maya · Blender · Marvelous Designer
 - **Language:** C# · Python
-- **Hardware:** PC (NVIDIA RTX 4090), Volumetric 3D Scanner, VR Headset
+- **Hardware:** PC (NVIDIA RTX 4090), VR Headset
 - **Pipeline:**
-  1. 3D volumetric scanning of the grandmother for high-resolution texture and model capture
+  1. 3D character sculpting and facial reconstruction based on Yaloo’s likeness
-  2. Retopology, rigging, and AI-assisted motion generation
+  2. Procedural material and shader development for seaweed–skin textures
-  3. Digital reconstruction of hybrid seaweed-human form for posthuman entity
+  3. Morphing system integrating age-based facial states (child → adult → elder)
-  4. Real-time environment development in Unity and Unreal
+  4. Real-time rendering environment built in Unity and Unreal
-  5. Material simulation and procedural cloth design using Marvelous Designer
+  5. Dynamic cloth and fluid motion simulation using Marvelous Designer and Niagara
-  6. Integration of generative lighting and fluid animation for identity transformation
+  6. Lighting and posthuman atmosphere design emphasizing aquatic transformation

 ---

 ## 🧠 Artistic & Research Focus
-The collaboration explores **posthuman embodiment**, **digital mortality**, and **technological reincarnation**.
+This collaboration investigates **posthuman identity**, **digital organismal evolution**, and **ecological embodiment**.
-Through the convergence of human memory and computational form, the project questions how technology redefines emotional continuity and biological transformation.
+By merging human facial recognition with organic marine textures, the project explores how **technology can express symbiosis rather than domination**.
-It presents **the body as both archive and organism**, existing between nature and simulation.
+It positions the **posthuman body** as a site of empathy and transformation—an interface between nature, machine, and memory.

 ---